-Travel to South America is booming this year – especially in Peru.
+Travel to South America is booming – especially in Peru.
 And it’s easy to see why.
 There is such a diverse range of attractions for travelers.
 Trekking on the Inca trail, handicraft shopping, cultural immersion -- it’s all there.
-Manuel Vigo, marketing manager at Peru For Less, and his team of travel advisors in travel to Peru, have concocted an ideal itinerary in one of their favorite Peruvian destinations – Cusco.
+Manuel Vigo, marketing manager at Peru For Less, and his team of travel advisors in travel to Peru have concocted an ideal itinerary in one of their favorite Peruvian destinations – Cusco.

 Why Cusco?
 Vigo highlights the many layers of the destination.